wkurzius/textbook-notes/syllabi/intro-to-web-dev.md

 ## Grading

-- The official grade book exists on Canvas, with Genesis only having an unreliable copy
+- The official grade book exists on Canvas, with Genesis only having a (possibly unreliable) copy
+- Half of your grade comes from exams, and the other half assignments and projects
-- The course is self-paced, with earlier modules being worth more.
+- The course is self-paced, so completing more work will earn a higher grade
-- In the first marking period, Module 1 is 50% and Module 2 is 20% if your grade.
-- In the second marking period, Module 1 and 2 together are 50% of your grade.
-The remaining three make up 20% of your grade.
-- Each Certification Project is worth half of a module's grade.
-- There is an exam each marking period worth 30% of your grade.